wp-plugins/wptouch/readme.txt

 = Version 1.9.8 =

-* Fixed an undefined function error
+* Fixed an undefined function error when commenting
+* Fixed case where post-thumbnails wouldn't work
 * Stopped GigPress CSS from loading in the header when it's not enabled
 * Fixed error where Icon Upload would fail in admin
 * Updated Ajax Upload script to v3.9